in , ,

 The 1956 film The Conqueror starred legendary actors John Wayne and Susan Hayward.
 The film follows John Wayne, who plays the Mongol chief Genghis Khan.
 He falls in love with the daughter of the leader of Tartar, and he kidnaps her, which begins a brutal war.
 The exciting plot and talented cast meant that many people were excited for the film’s release.

 Before production of The Conqueror began, John Wayne was flying high in his career.
 After reading the script, he desperately wanted the role, and began lobbying for it.
 The production crew finally relented, but critics insist that the casting of John Wayne was a huge mistake.
-Despite his immense talent as an actor, John Wayne simply wasn’t suited to the role.
+Despite his immense talent as an actor, John Wayne suits to the role.
 Had somebody else been cast to play Genghis Khan, perhaps the movie wouldn’t have been such a flop.

 In today’s video, we’re going to talk about the dark past of The Conqueror, as well as the lives and legacies of the two lead actors.
-Make sure you stick around, because we’re going to reveal how John Wayne and Susan Hayward ultimately gave their lives for the film.
+Make sure you stick around because we’re going to reveal how John Wayne and Susan Hayward ultimately gave their lives for the film.

 At first, the film had a promising start.

 Other actors joined the cast, including Susan Hayward.
-By the 1950s, Hayward had established herself as an extremely talented actor, and was nominated for Academy Awards in the films My Foolish Heart, With a Song in My Heart, and I’ll Cry Tomorrow.
+By the 1950s, Hayward establishes herself as an extremely talented actor, and was nominated for Academy Awards in the films My Foolish Heart, With a Song in My Heart, and I’ll Cry Tomorrow.
 Two years after The Conqueror, she would finally win the Academy Award for her portrayal of Barbara Graham in the film I Want to Live!

 John Wayne and Susan Hayward were also excited to be a part of the movie.
 What they didn’t know at the time was that the film would ultimately cost them their lives.